JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/reformat-code/index.md

   url: https://www.youtube.com/watch?v=2OYlMKWRUHU&list=PLM-t1Z4tbFfnXnghmtk6WVz10_pivOw25&index=15&t=0s
 leadin: |
-    **Reformat Code** makes it a piece of cake to fix style warnings and make your code formatted like `gofmt` would.
+    **Reformat Code** makes it a piece of cake to fix style warnings and make your code formatted like _go fmt_ would.

     **How to use:**